OpenVADL/openvadl/docs/refman/tutorial.md

 ### Memory Declaration

 The characteristics of different memories are declared with the keyword `memory` followed by the name of the memory, the colon symbol `":"`, and a relation from the address type to the memory cell type.
-The memory relation is specified by the type literal for the addressing space followed by the relation operator `"->"` and the type literal for a memory cell (see the declaration of a memory named `Mem` in Listing \r{memory_declaration}).
+The memory relation is specified by the type literal for the address space followed by the relation operator `"->"` and the type literal for a memory cell (see the declaration of a memory named `Mem` in Listing \r{memory_declaration}).
 The memory declaration only describes the mapping of an address space to a memory cell, it does not specify the pyhiscal memory available in a processor.

 \listing{memory_declaration, Memory Declaration}